Tea Alagic: Directing career

 In New York City, Alagic also worked as a director and deviser, creating ensemble and solo shows, including The Filament Cycle, One Day in Moscow, and Men Have Called Me Mad.
+She collaborated with Daniel Alexander Jones on his play Book of Daniel in Austin, Texas.

-Alagic was accepted to Directing program at Yale Drama School in 2004, and obtained her MFA in Directing in 2007.
-While at Yale, Alagic collaborated with Tarell Alvin McCraney, Amy Herzog, Lauren Feldman, Dorothy Fortenberry, Gonzalo Rodriguez Risco, Jennifer Tuckett, Matt Moses and Mattie Brickman.
+Alagic was accepted to the Directing program at Yale Drama School in 2004, and obtained her MFA in Directing in 2007.
+While at Yale, Alagic collaborated with Tarell Alvin McCraney, Amy Herzog, Lauren Feldman, and Gonzalo Rodriguez Risco.
 In 2006, for her final thesis project, Alagic wrote and directed the play Zero Hour, based on her personal experience in the Bosnian War.

-Alagic collaborated with Daniel Alexander Jones on his play Book of Daniel in Austin, Texas.